splineai-cloud/COVID-XS/README.md

 - Vitis AI Evaluation board [ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.html#hardware) with [ZCU104 PYNQ 2.5 image file](http://www.pynq.io/board.html)
 which contains a pre-built working design for the ZCU104 with the [DPU-v2](https://github.com/Xilinx/Vitis-AI/tree/master/DPU-TRD).
+- Once the base PYNQ Linux image is installed, the user to follow the [AWS IoT Greengrass Getting started Guide](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html) for details for integration with device

 - Familiarity with CNN and Deep Learning principles.
 - Familiarity with Quantization of Deep Learning Models.